 Deposits and payments

-For residential stays you are requested to make a non-refundable deposit of £75.00 per person at the time of booking.
+For residential stays you are requested to make a non-refundable deposit of £85.00 per person at the time of booking.
 For larger bookings and longer retreats it is possible to make stage payments prior to the event.
 The balance of your payment will be due on arrival or during your stay, as requested by our bookings staff.
 If a booking is made within 5 weeks of your visit then the full amount is payable at the time of making your booking.
-We can accept cheques, debit cards and credit card payments, although there is a 2.5% charge for credit cards.
+We can accept cheques, debit cards and credit card payments.
 We can also accept cash in person, but please do not send cash through the post.

 There is a Bursary Fund which is available to assist those on a low income and is available for individuals only, not groups.
 Please enquire at the time of booking and the Business Manager will be pleased to discuss this matter further with you or contact the Business Manager direct.